 The Ponta das Contendas Lighthouse, also known simply as the Contendas Lighthouse, is located in the parish of Porto Judeu, in the municipality of Angra do Heroísmo, Terceira.

 In 1928, construction began on the Contendas Lighthouse on the southeast coast of the island.
-The work was carried out by master builder António Tomaz, who had already led the construction of other lighthouses in the region.
-It was subsequently inaugurated on 1 February 1934.
+Master builder António Tomaz, who had already led the construction of other lighthouses in the region, carried out the work.
+They inaugurated it on 1 February 1934.

-This coastal lighthouse has a 13-metre-high white prismatic tower with a range of 23 miles (37.01 km), a red dome and an annexe building.
-Over the years it has undergone some maintenance work and is still in operation today — it was electrified and automated in 1998.
+This coastal lighthouse has a 13-metre-high white prismatic tower with a range of 23 miles (37.01 km), a red dome, and an annexed building.
+It has undergone some maintenance work over the years and is still in operation today — it was electrified and automated in 1998.

 Watching the View From the Ponta das Contendas Viewpoint

-With a linear route of approximately 5.9 kilometres, this trail has an “easy” degree of difficulty and an average duration of 2 hours and 30 minutes, where you can observe various colonies of seabirds and species endemic to the Azores.
+With a linear route of approximately 5.9 kilometers, this trail has an “easy” degree of difficulty and an average duration of 2 hours and 30 minutes.
+Along the trail, you can observe various colonies of seabirds and species endemic to the Azores.

 Quick Info